encode/apistar/README.md

 ## API Reference

-The following schema types are currently supported:
+The following typesystem types are currently supported:

 ### String

 Validates string data.
 A subclass of `str`.

-* `default` - A default to be used if a field using this schema is missing from a parent `Object`.
+* `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.
 * `max_length` - A maximum valid length for the data.
 * `min_length` - A minimum valid length for the data.
 * `pattern` - A string or compiled regex that the data must match.